 NWT Weeting Heath is the best site in the country to watch the rare and unusual stone curlew.
 The species requires open, stony ground with short vegetation to breed, making the close-cropped turf of Weeting an ideal site.
-This special Breckland habitat has to be specially managed to keep it so low – as well as sheep, NWT employs eager volunteers: rabbits.
+This special Breckland habitat has to be managed to keep it so low – as well as sheep, NWT employs eager volunteers: rabbits.

-The heath is also home to woodlarks, green woodpeckers, lapwings and mistle thrushes.
-Other birds possible from the hides include kestrel, little owl, sparrowhawk, common buzzard, marsh harrier and, in summer, hobby.
+Other birds possibly seen from the hides include kestrel, little owl, sparrowhawk, common buzzard and, in summer, hobby.

 Woodland birds are common in the trees around the visitor centre and on the woodland walk, with crossbills, tree pipits and spotted flycatchers sometimes seen.
 Numerous rare plants and invertebrates are also found on Weeting Heath, which is one of the finest remaining Breckland grass heaths.
-Indeed, the 2011 Breckland Biodiversity Audit led by the University of East Anglia (covering the whole of the Brecks) showed that more than 28% of all the UK’s rare species occurred in an area of less than 1% of the UK.
+Indeed, the 2011 Breckland Biodiversity Audit led by the University of East Anglia (extending over the whole of the Brecks) showed that more than 28% of all the UK’s rare species occurred in an area covering less than 1% of the UK.